There is not much time left in 2018 to complete vital end‑of‑year tasks (including estate planning, gifts to children, grandchildren, or others).

 Our insurance book is available by clicking here.

-7. BONUS END OF YEAR POINTER - Do a beneficiary Review Of Life Insurance, IRA's and Other Accounts.
+7. BONUS END OF YEAR POINTER - Do a beneficiary review of all of your life insurance, IRA's, 401(k)s and other accounts.

 If it's been a while, consider doing a full review to make sure that your life insurance, annuity, and other account beneficiary designations are correct.